onlimit-study/dmp/CONTRIBUTING.md

 just
 ```

-As you contribute, make sure your changes will pass our tests by opening
+As you contribute, make sure your changes will pass our checks by opening
 a terminal so that the working directory is the root of this project's
 repository and running: